pda/arduino-zero-without-ide/README.md

 To give non-root access to the `/dev/ttyACM0` interface, OpenOCD ships with an example udev configuration at `/usr/share/openocd/contrib/99-openocd.rules`.
 There's a stripped down version in this repo, using the `uucp` group instead of `plugdev`, and only for the Atmel EDBG device.
 Drop it into `/etc/udev/rules.d/` or just run `openocd` as root if you really want.

-As with BOSSA, Arduino has forked OpenOCD at https://github.com/arduino/OpenOCD/tree/arduino however unlike BOSSA the upstream version also works.
-This repo contains an `openocd.cfg` based on [`arduino_zero.cfg`][OpenOCD config].
+As with BOSSA, Arduino has forked OpenOCD at https://github.com/arduino/OpenOCD/tree/arduino and the original does not work with Arduino Zero.
+The official branch/package may partially work, but the program generally wont run after programming.
+The difference seems to be in https://github.com/arduino/OpenOCD/commit/d4b767947e867989e461a45626c17108dcb73f61 ...
+I modified `PKGBUILD` from https://aur.archlinux.org/packages/openocd-git/ to use the `arduino` repo/branch, and that worked better.

+The local `openocd.cfg` is based on [`arduino_zero.cfg`][OpenOCD config].

 ```
 $ openocd